Varanda-Labs/gtk-lvgl-sim/README.md

 Easy to build and modify the privided skeleton [App](src/app/app-ui.c) for developing your own UI.
 - The following instructions work for Debian 11, Ubuntu/Mint 20.04 and up.
 Other Debian/Ubuntu base distros should also work.

-- Windows and Mac: while easily portable to these platforms I prefer to do not promote spywares.
+- Windows and Mac: while easily portable to these platforms I to do not promote spywares.

 ### Install Dependencies:
 ```